Gamote/react-native-solar-icons/INITIAL_SETUP.md

 **The issue is** that if we type in `HandSh` it will autocomplete to `HandShake` even if it's not part of the type.
 This is a limitation of the current implementation.
 We could improve this by using a different approach to generate the index files.

-### Wrong fill vs stroke
+### Outdated icons

-Some icons used `fill` instead of `stroke`.
-This broke how the icons look like.
+Some icons in the repository are outdated.
+The Figma [file]() is the source of truth.

-For now, we only noticed this for the `AltArrow*` icons.
-We manually fixed them by replacing `fill` with `stroke` in the generated icons.
-We should investigate this further and fix it in the SVGO plugin.
+For now, we only noticed this for the `AltArrowLeft`, `AltArrowRight`, `AltArrowUp` icons.
+We manually replaced them **only** in the `Linear` directory.
+We should investigate this further and find a way to automate this process and update all of them.